PagCripto/holydays/typescript/README.md

-For this example you must to use `moment.js` and `easter-date` packages.
+For this example you must to use `moment` and `date-easter` packages.